JEsidio/PresentationTemplate/template/md/quotation/PITCHME.md

 @title[Quote + Image]

 @snap[north-east span-60]
-@quote[We cannot solve our problems with the same thinking we used when we created them.]
+@quote[We cannot solve our problems with the same thinking we used when we created them TESTANDOOOOOOO.]
 @snapend

 @snap[south-east template-note text-gray]